RobertFischer/gradle-plugins/README.md

 a number of projects.
 By assigning a Java identifier as a key and a configuration spec as a value in a properties file, that identifier becomes available in the `dependencies` configuration block.

+The definitions can either be defined globally or in the root directory of the project, with the root directory definitions replacing global definitions.

 ### Example

 In your `~/.gradle/dependencies.properties`: